iustin/corydalis/MANUAL.md

 shows the files in the folder view; ideally there would be a separate 'other' status for folders.

-### Outdated folders

-If, after processing a folder, the raw files are revisited and some are updated, then either the time stamp on the raw file or on the sidecar file will be updated, depending on the raw file type and/or the editing program.
-Corydalis will then flag the directory as outdated.

-However, this doesn't work reliably:

-* shooting directly in RAW+JPEG results sometimes in files with different time stamps (!), usually one second differences; there is an allowed delta configurable to account for this, however it's imperfect
-* it's also nice to store the JPEGs in the file system with mtime set to the time that the picture was actually taken; this defeats the orphan mechanism completely.

-Ideally, Corydalis would look at the EXIF time stamps instead of file mtime, however this would make the image scanning much more expensive.

 ## Other processed files

 There are two types of processed files that Corydalis treats